 - The home borough of the villain and moll from “The Last Dragon”, Barry Gordy’s 1985 homage to kung-fu and gangster cliches, giving us the following quote (which is probably the best scene from the movie).
 People from Manhattan or Staten Island probably would have been insulted to be referred in such a fashion.
 To us Kew Gardens folk, we were happy just to be immortalized, if only for a moment in film that’s now charitably described as a “cult classic”.

-After moving to San Diego for high school, I did my undergraduate work in journalism and political science at the University of Missouri-Columbia’s School of Journalism and spent almost a decade in newspapers as a reporter and editor before embracing the Dark Side and attending the William S. Boyd School of Law at the University of Nevada Las Vegas, where I graduated cum laude.
+After moving to San Diego for high school (at the now sadly departed University of San Diego High School, which has since merged with Cathedral High School) I did my undergraduate work in journalism and political science at the University of Missouri-Columbia’s School of Journalism and spent almost a decade in newspapers as a reporter and editor before embracing the Dark Side and attending the William S. Boyd School of Law at the University of Nevada Las Vegas, where I graduated cum laude.
 I’ve lived in San Francisco since 2009, although I’m on assignment around the state and the country frequently.
 As one of my role models, the late William Kunstler, famously said I “have writ, will travel”. 🙂

 When not practicing law, I’m working on my first book, which is a history of La Cosa Nostra in San Francisco from the 1920s through 2006.
 You can see my writing platform site here and read a sample chapter from the book here.
 I also do pro bono writing for several sex-worker rights groups in S.F. on request–you can see some recent examples here and here.
 If you’re curious, here’s my rating and profile on Avvo.com here.
 Since it appears to be almost required for lawyers these days, here’s my LinkedIn profile.